 Drawing from my background in the beauty and wellness industries, I approach painting as a somatic and spiritual process.
 Color is not only a visual choice, but an emotional temperature.
 Texture becomes a language for things unsaid.
 Each painting is a container for states of becoming—of breaking down and building up, of grieving and growing.

 I am influenced by the lineage of female abstract expressionists such as Joan Mitchell, Lee Krasner, and Helen Frankenthaler, but also by psychological systems, feminist thought, and generational storytelling.
-My first body of work, Abandonment Songs, navigates themes of loss and emotional resilience.
-My next series, Family Systems, will continue this inquiry—introducing archetypal figures like the inner vigilante, exploring how roles and defenses shape the family psyche.
+My first body of work, Her Abandonment Hymn, navigates themes of loss and emotional resilience.
+My most recent series, The Density of Delight, part two of this trilogy, continues my sustained inquiry into the psychic terrain of the nature of inheritance, interiority, and transformation.